dnlcrl/fast-neural-style-pyfunt/README.md

 ## Examples

-You can check other examples of images generated with this code and PyFunt on Tumblr: [1](http://dnlcrl.tumblr.com/post/151658697630/first-tests-of-a-fast-neural-style) and [2](http://dnlcrl.tumblr.com/post/151658840095/other-tests-of-a-fast-neural-style).
+You can check other examples of images generated with this code and PyFunt on Tumblr, [here](http://dnlcrl.tumblr.com/post/151658697630/first-tests-of-a-fast-neural-style) and [here](http://dnlcrl.tumblr.com/post/151658840095/other-tests-of-a-fast-neural-style).

 <!--